 During the towing, at the exception of a few deck hands, the barge was living in idle.
 In the gangways, some Americans with a stinking cigar in their mouth had installed games tables around which they spent long hours playing poker accompanied by large glasses of whiskey.

 Twenty-four hours later, we were on site but due to the bad weather, the barge still remained in standby for several days.
-I used this period to spend a maximum time to study all the facilities and equipment I didn't know.
+I used that period to spend a maximum time to study all the facilities and equipment I didn't know.

 Then finally, on January 17 the weather calmed and for the first time in my career I went into saturation.